qcif-training/LinearRegressionR/_episodes/03-Simple-Linear-Regression.md

 ## Least Squares Estimation

-Ordinary least squares (OLS) is a common method used to determine values of $a$ and $b$ through minimising the sum of the squares of the residuals, which can be described mathematically as the problem
+Ordinary least squares (OLS) is a common method used to determine values of _a_ and _b_ through minimising the sum of the squares of the residuals, which can be described mathematically as the problem

 $$ \min_{a,b} \sum_i (Y_i - (a + bX_i))^2 $$